-Our mission is to help people do family history research.
-We get together twice a month, as genealogists to share ideas, and learn new approaches to online and in-person research.
+The mission of the Genealogy Club is to help people do family history research.
+We get together twice a month, as genealogists, to share ideas and learn new approaches to online and in-person research.
 It is about finding your family roots whether it is in the United States or overseas.
 Learn how to organize, how to digitize your photos and documents, and how to build your family tree.
 Whether you are a beginner, intermediate or advanced genealogist, you will learn something new at each meeting.

 Contact: Lynn Baker, GenealogyClubSKI@gmail.com, 845-242-2344

 The journey of grief is long and often lonely.
 If you have experienced the death of a significant person in your life, we invite you to participate in the grief peer support group.
 Participants in the group include but are not limited to those who have lost a spouse or a child.
 The group meets on the third Wednesday of the month at 4:30 pm in the Eagle’s Nest Studio at The Lake House.
 New members are always welcome to attend.

 Contact: Mary Fleck, firstname.lastname@example.org, 908-208-6640